Slipknot (album): Commercial performance

 A single from the album, "Wait and Bleed", was nominated for Best Metal Performance at the 2001 Grammy Awards, but lost to Deftones' "Elite".
 The song was also named the 36th greatest metal song of all time by VH1.
 The release of the album and the touring which followed greatly increased the band's popularity.
 The album became the "biggest selling extreme metal album" at the time.
 It was ranked by American SoundScan as the fastest-selling metal debut in SoundScan's history.
 On May 2, 2000, the album was certified platinum by the Recording Industry Association of America (RIAA), a first for any album released by Roadrunner Records.
-On September 5, 2025, Slipknot's self-titled album was certified triple platinum by the RIAA.
+On September 5, 2025, the album was certified triple platinum by the RIAA.
 In Canada, the album was certified 2× Platinum by Music Canada on May 21, 2021.
-The British Phonographic Industry certified Slipknot's self-titled album as platinum on October 17, 2008, in the UK.
+The British Phonographic Industry certified the album as platinum on October 17, 2008, in the UK.

 Controversy

 After the album's release, the band had to remove two tracks after allegations of copyright infringement.
 "Purity" and "Frail Limb Nursery" were inspired by a story, published online, about a girl named Purity Knight, who was kidnapped and buried alive.
 The website, called Crime Scene, presents fictional stories as real life crime cases.
 Originally, the website included no disclaimer saying that it was a work of fiction.
 Many readers believed the story to be true, including Corey Taylor: "I still think the story's real.
 It fucked our whole world up when we read it.
 Can you imagine a girl being buried in a box and have all this lecherous bullshit drip down on her from this guy?
 It just hurts your head."

 'Purity', said Taylor, "was originally called 'Despise' but it didn't work when we tried to put it together… Ross [Robinson] took it and helped us restructure it."

 However, Slipknot, to prevent the entire album being pulled, removed "Purity" and "Frail Limb Nursery".
 Standard and digipak versions of the album were issued in December 1999, replacing both tracks with "Me Inside".
-Although "Frail Limb Nursery" was never rereleased, "Purity" was included on the DVD Disasterpieces, the live 9.0: Live, the 'best of' Antennas to Hell, and the 10th anniversary edition of Slipknot.
+Although "Frail Limb Nursery" was never re-released, "Purity" was included on the DVD Disasterpieces, the live 9.0: Live, the 'best of' Antennas to Hell, and the 10th anniversary edition of Slipknot.